Fulguritude/42_fractol/README.md

 the coef of degree zero.

 # Dwell types/ETF protocols
-Fives are available: julia, mandelbrot, newton (not exactly the newton fractal, a simpler version that took some inspiration from the standard newton 'root' method of generating an escape-time fractal), burningship, and duquesne (this last one is my own invention, just a POC to show my software can easily add
+Five are available: julia, mandelbrot, newton (not exactly the newton fractal, a simpler version that took some inspiration from the standard newton 'root' method of generating an escape-time fractal), burningship, and duquesne (this last one is my own invention, just a POC to show my software can easily add